Today’s Wonder of the Day was inspired by Ava. Ava Wonders, “Who was Amelia Earhart” Thanks for WONDERing with us, Ava!

 Earhart also wanted to make sure other women had the same opportunities to fly.
 She cared deeply about the future of women in flight.
 In 1929, she founded the Ninety-Nines, a group that still supports women in aviation today.
 Earhart served as the group’s first president.

 In May 1932, Earhart made another journey across the Atlantic, but this time she flew the airplane—alone.
 She also set a new time record for the route.
 President Herbert Hoover awarded Earhart with a medal, the Distinguished Flying Cross, for her accomplishment.
 She was the first woman ever to receive this honor.

-In June 1937, Amelia made her most ambitious—and final—flight.
+In June 1937, Earhart made her most ambitious—and final—flight.
 Along with navigator Fred Noonan, she planned to fly around the world.

-Investigators determined that Amelia’s plane went down 35 to 100 miles off the coast of Howland Island.
-The U.S. Navy searched in vain, never finding a trace of the airplane or aviators.
+Early investigators believed that Earhart’s plane went down 35 to 100 miles off the coast of Howland Island.
+The U.S. Navy searched for weeks.
+However, they never found a trace of the airplane or its aviators.

-Their disappearance remains a mystery today.
-What we do know is that Amelia Earhart broke records, advanced aviation and continues to be one of the most celebrated aviators in history.
+The disappearance remains a mystery today.
+What we do know is that Amelia Earhart broke records, advanced aviation, and continues to be one of the most celebrated aviators in history.

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2, CCRA.W.3, CCRA.W.4, CCRA.L.1, CCRA.L.2